-Join Eric Wing for an in-depth discussion in this video Using system definitions, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Using system definitions, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - In AutoCAD MEP, you have the ability to define a system.…This is important because we need…the ability to tell the difference between…the different systems we may have,…and also to stand out from the other traits.…The system definitions also controls…the physical graphics of the pipes.…This includes rise drop symbols…as well as layer visibility and the abbreviation…the pipe will be tagged with later on.…What we're gonna do here is jump into the style manager.…

 From there, we'll drill down the piping objects,…then to piping system definitions.…From there, we're going to create a new…system definition and set the proper graphics.…To begin with, let's jump into our system definitions file.…I want to go to the manage tab.…Then, I want to jump over to style manager, right here.…Go ahead and click on style manager.…Notice that we have a bunch of…different items we can manage.…Let's drill into piping objects.…

 First thing I want to do is look at pipe rise drop styles.…Let's double click on pipe rise drop styles.…Let's select the top one, pipe break - pattern rise only.…

 - Setting up display configurations

 - Setting up routing preferences and systems